pcarrier/srv.us/README.md

 Yet another solution to **expose any HTTP server to the Internet through a tunnel**.
 In many situations, [tailscale](https://tailscale.com/) or forwarding ports on your NAT box and [Let's Encrypt](https://letsencrypt.org/) are better options.

 **Free & [open source](https://github.com/pcarrier/srv.us).
-Stable URLs.
+Stable URLs from your SSH key.
 No accounts.
 Nothing to install outside [Windows](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
 Your data is your data.**

 Got a server running on port 3000?
 Run `ssh srv.us -R 1:localhost:3000` and it'll respond with its public HTTPS URL(s), available until you close `ssh` with Ctrl-c or Ctrl-d, or get disconnected (see [Staying up](#staying-up)).

 It fails with `Permission denied (publickey).`?
 You need an SSH key; use `ssh-keygen -t ed25519`.
 Another problem?
 [Contact support](https://discord.gg/6YnHXskF4a).

+If you forget the syntax, `ssh srv.us` prints an example.

 ## Demo